Human rights in the United Arab Emirates: Presidency of Interpol

 Major General Ahmed Naser Al-Raisi, a senior UAE policeman, became a controversial candidate for the presidency of international policing body Interpol in 2021.
 He is alleged to have been ultimately responsible for and complicit in the torture of detainees in the UAE.
 He is also accused of direct involvement in the torture of two British men, Matthew Hedges and Ali Issa Ahmad.
 Despite international opposition, Al-Raisi was elected president of Interpol on 25 November 2021 for a four-year term.

 On 1 October 2021, lawyers submitted a complaint to the French Prosecutor in Paris against Al-Raisi for the unlawful detention and torture of Hedges and Ahmad.
 The complaint against him was made under the principle of universal jurisdiction, allowing the French authorities to investigate and arrest foreign nationals for certain crimes, even if they occurred outside France.

 On 4 November 2024, Ahmed Naser Al-Raisi visited Glasgow for the annual general assembly of the Interpol.
 Ahead of his arrival, Mathew Hedges and Ali Issa Ahmad, who faced extensive torture in the UAE, called for the Scottish police to follow up the case and open a separate investigation.
-Al-Raisi was responsible for state security services when the two Britishers were tortured by the Emirati police.
+Al-Raisi was responsible for state security services when the two British people were tortured by the Emirati police.
 Hedges and Ahmad submitted a criminal complaint supported with evidence to the Scottish police against Al-Raisi.
 The case was filed under the universal jurisdiction, enabling the country to directly take legal action against Al-Raisi.